 These updates do not add any new features, apart from the ability to rewind and pause live sports broadcasts in the Apple TV app and Chinese/Japanese support for HomePod.
 But there are several bug fixes and some security patches and performance improvements as well, so I recommend everyone install these updates as soon as you are able.
 This is about as refined as iOS 15 and macOS 12 are going to get, so I recommend nearly everyone consider upgrading to the latest software now if you have been putting it off.

-- Mac: Click the Apple menu > System Preferences > Software Update.
+- Mac (macOS 12 Monterey or earlier): Click the Apple menu > System Preferences > Software Update.
 Apple Support Article HT201541

 - iPhone, iPad, iPod Touch: Open the Settings app > General > Software Update.
 Apple Support Article HT204204